-The final downfall to Sam's Club merchant services is the three-year contract term and $90 cancellation.
-Sam's Club does not disclose the cancellation fee on its Web site.
-It wasn't until I specifically asked about a merchant account cancellation fee in the following conversation via live chat that I was told about the $90 penalty.
+The final pitfall of Sam’s Club merchant services is the three-year contract term and $90 cancellation.
+Sam’s Club does not disclose the cancellation fee on its Web site.
+It wasn’t until I specifically asked about a merchant account cancellation fee in the following conversation via live chat that I was told about the $90 penalty.

 What is the contract term and early termination penalty?

 The agreement 36 months, $90 cancellation fee.
 The trail (supposed to read: trial) lets you cancel under 90 days without the cancellation fee.
 I didn’t get a chance to ask, how soon are you looking to be up and running?